thisisjonchen/mlnotes/README.md

   - In the example, "Price", "Shipping Cost", "Marketing", and "Material" would all be in the input layer
 - `(DEF)` **Hidden Layer ($\vec{a}$)**: Intermediary layers between input + output
   - In the example, this would include the layer containing "Affordability" and "Awareness"
+  - There could be **more than 1** hidden layer, where the number of neurons could vary to be larger than features or smaller than the features
 - `(DEF)` **Output Layer ($a$)**: The final layer that outputs our prediction
   - In the example, the second layer would be the output layer
 - `(DEF)` **"Activations"**: Refers to the output from a neuron